 Key features: Five engines, front-wheel-drive only, entry-level SUV

 Our View: The Vauxhall Crossland X is a perfectly competent model but may struggle for visibility in an increasingly congested sector.

 Type of Review: First UK drive

 Well this is another example of a manufacturer striving to take as much advantage as possible of a booming sector of the market, even if it means offering, in this case, three separate models where previously one would have sufficed.

 The Crossland X is designed to be the new entry point to the Vauxhall SUV range, and aimed firmly at those who like the muscular looks and the high driving position of such vehicles, but don’t want all the off-road bells and whistles such as a 4×4 drivetrain.

 As we’ve said many times on The Car Expert, compact, what the industry calls B segment, SUVs are doing big business right now.
-Taking just 0.8 per cent of the market in 2010, they now account for 8.3 per cent.
+Taking just 0.8% of the market in 2010, they now account for 8.3%.

 Back to the Crossland X. It’s the first model built on a new platform, shared with Peugeot Citroën parent PSA Group in a joint project agreed long before PSA decided to buy Vauxhall and sister brand Opel.
 It’s being built at GM’s Zaragoza plant in Spain together with sister model and future rival, the Citroën C3 Aircross, which we will see later this year.